-Feeding raw meat to cats is a topic which sparks fierce debate among cat lovers.
+Feeding raw meat to cats is a topic that sparks fierce debate among cat lovers.
 Many swear by it while others believe it is a danger that is not worth the potential risks to cats and their human family.
 There is a growing cynicism towards commercial diets, with one expert feline veterinarian, Dr Richard Malik offering his own opinion in this article.

 Most Australian veterinarians are happy for cats to eat raw diets, as long as they are balanced and complete.
 Veterinarians in other countries seem a little more reluctant.
 I always recommend a conversation with your cat’s veterinarian to provide the opportunity to discuss the pros and cons of raw food.
-Also, do your research, and make a note of any questions or concerns you have.
+Also, do your research and make a note of any questions or concerns you have.

-Immunocompromised cats are at higher risk of foodborne illnesses.
-Therefore it is essential to let your veterinarian know before you switch a cat with underlying health conditions to a raw diet.
+Immunocompromised cats are at higher risk of food-borne illnesses.
+Therefore, it is essential to let your veterinarian know before you switch a cat with underlying health conditions to a raw diet.

 What are the risks of feeding your cat a raw diet?

 Cats have a shorter gastrointestinal tract; this means meat passes through the cat faster.
-Also, cats secrete high levels of stomach acid in their stomach which breaks down the protein and kills bacteria.
+Also, cats secrete high levels of stomach acid in their stomach, which breaks down the protein and kills bacteria.
 However, there will always be risks of bacterial contamination in all types of food, including meat and fresh fruit and vegetables.
-Taking precautions, which are listed further down this article will help reduce the chances of your cat becoming sick from eating raw meat.
+Taking precautions, which are listed further down this article, will help reduce the chances of your cat becoming sick from eating raw meat.

 Freezing at -12 for two days kills toxoplasmosis cysts.
-If you are planning to become pregnant or are pregnant, ask your doctor or obstetrician for a blood test to look for antibodies which indicate previous exposure to the parasite.
+If you are planning to become pregnant or are pregnant, ask your doctor or obstetrician for a blood test to look for antibodies that indicate previous exposure to the parasite.
 If you haven’t, then please take extra precautions when feeding your cat raw meat, which may include having somebody else prepare the food if possible.

-Trichinosis is a parasitic roundworm which infects cats when they eat meat infected with cysts containing the larvae of the parasite.
+Trichinosis is a parasitic roundworm that infects cats when they eat meat infected with cysts containing the larvae of the parasite.
 Most cases of infection occur from eating raw pork or hunting wild animals such as rodents.
 Modern farming practices have mostly eliminated this parasite from pork.

 Freezing meat for at least 24 hours can kill most parasites.
 When defrosting, remove from the freezer and refrigerate until thawed through.
 Never defrost meat at room temperature.

 Fractured teeth, perforation of the gastrointestinal tract and gastrointestinal obstruction can occur in cats who consume bones.
-To reduce the risk, only feed non-weight bearing bones which should always be raw.
+To reduce the risk, only feed non-weight-bearing bones, which should always be raw.
 Never feed cooked bones.
-Chicken necks and wing tips are the most suitable bones for cats.
+Chicken necks and wingtips are the most suitable bones for cats.

-An essential amino acid found in seafood, meat (mainly muscle meat, including the heart), eggs and brewers yeast.
-Cooking meat destroys taurine and mincing/griding; it can reduce levels; this is due to oxidation.
+An essential amino acid found in seafood, meat (mainly muscle meat, including the heart), eggs and brewer’s yeast.
+Cooking meat destroys taurine and mincing/grinding; it can reduce levels; this is due to oxidation.
 Some pet owners supplement a raw diet with additional taurine.
 The average-sized cat requires around 250 mg taurine per day.
 Any excess taurine will be excreted in the urine.
 Diets low in taurine can lead to dilated cardiomyopathy and retinal degeneration.

-Nutritional secondary hyperparathyroidism:
+5. Nutritional secondary hyperparathyroidism

 Homemade diets which are high in potassium and low in calcium can lead to hyperparathyroidism, particularly in growing kittens.
-Calcium is an essential mineral responsible for building and maintaining bone and teeth, vascular dilation and contraction, the transmission of nerve impulses, muscle function, blood clotting and enzyme function.
+Calcium is an essential mineral responsible for building and maintaining bone and teeth, vascular dilation and contraction, the transmission of nerve impulses, muscle function, blood clotting, and enzyme function.
 The bones store most of the calcium in the cat’s body.
 In the wild, cats would obtain calcium from eating the bones of their prey.
 Commercial cat foods should have enough calcium to meet your cat’s dietary needs.

-Vitamin A toxicosis:
+6. Vitamin A toxicosis